dbmdz/digitalcollections-model/README.md

 at least execute `prebuild`.

-Since Lombok ignores all variable pre-settings of the classes, and internally holds a copy of all instance variables, a `init()` method to initialize the variables where neccessary was applied, which is executed by the constructor and by the `build` method.
+Since Lombok ignores all variable pre-settings of the classes, and internally holds a copy of all instance variables, an `init()` method to initialize the variables where neccessary was applied, which is executed by the constructor and by the `build` method.
 Please note, that you can execute `init` only after `prebuild`, since only `prebuild` gives you the instance of your model object.